Roxanne Reid

 There are tons of shops in Hermanus, selling virtually anything you could possibly want.
 Here are three of my perennial favourites.

-Hemingway's Bookshop, Hermanus, South Africa
+Hemingway's Bookshop, Hermanus

 Hemingways Bookshop is a jewel in busy Hermanus, a place to retreat from the hurly-burly, smell the evocative aroma of old books and disappear into a different world.
 It has a great selection of good books, including Africana.
 Try not to get lost once you cross the threshold.